culgnol/notes.me/notetaking/notetaking.md

 Most notable feature I like:

 - Adding callouts to source code highlights
-- Adding bibilography / references
+- Adding bibilography / references / footnotes
 - You can add a TOC!!!
 - Additional you can be parsed to generate HTML5, PDF, etc content